 There is an ever-growing number of WordPress plugins readily available free of charge download from the WordPress.org Plugin Directory Site.
-There are also tons of exceptional or paid WordPress plugins.
-When it comes to the development community in regards to Squarespace vs WordPress, there really is no question.
+There are also tons of exceptional or paid plugins for WordPress.
+When it comes to the development community backing WordPress or Squarespace, there really is no question.
 The WordPress plugin and development community is one of the largest and most active open-source communities in the world.
 Currently, there are more than 50 thousand plugins available free of charge for users to install on their websites to add enhanced features, enhance SEO, include additional functionality, add improved security and a number of other reasons.
-This makes the question of Squarespace vs WordPress a lot easier if making your decisions based on framework scalability.
+This makes the question of WordPress or Squarespace a lot easier if making your decisions based on framework scalability.

 In addition to free plugins, there are also thousands of paid plugins.
 Why would you want to spend money on a plugin?
 Well, there are numerous reasons.
 While there are countless plugins offered totally free from the plugin directory site, paid plugins normally provide full-time assistance personnel and designers that deal with preserving the security and compatibility of plugins with the most recent variation of WordPress along with other styles and plugins.

 Typically, plugins for WordPress won’t throw conflicts with the core of WordPress or with other plugins, however, in some cases, a plugin’s code will cause problems.
 With free plugins, it’s atypical that a plugin developer would support an issue.
 However, with a paid plugin, it’s you are also paying for the assistance from a professional developer if anything fails.

 Squarespace also has an app marketplace available to its users.
 Many apps are free, however, others will have monthly fees.
 Also, Squarespace does not necessarily provide support for any of the third-party plugins.
 These plugins are also typically more limited in scope as far as custom functionality and business processes go when it comes to free options.